schau1121/Django-Blog/README.md

 In this web application, registered and authenticated users can create, update, and delete posts, as well as edit their profile information

+Currently, images are not loading because I needed to cancel the AWS S3 hosting due to financial reasons.

 Tools and Technologies utilized:
 - Django
 - Bootstrap4